m-o-z-z-i-x/m-o-z-z-i-x/README.md

 <h2>👨‍💻 About Me</h2>

 <div>
-	<p>I'm a full-stack developer with over 4 years of experience building robust, scalable web applications from the ground up.
-I specialize in developing responsive, user-friendly interfaces using Vue.js, JavaScript, HTML5, and CSS3, combined with modern tools like Vite for fast, modular development</p>
-	<p>On the backend, I work with PHP and MySQL, designing and maintaining reliable APIs, business logic, and database architectures.
-My workflow is deeply integrated with Git and CI/CD pipelines to ensure smooth delivery and collaboration</p>
+	<p>I am a <b>Full-Stack developer</b> with over 4 years of experience in developing large-scale B2B solutions and enterprise systems, from architecture and internal logic to clean, responsive interfaces.
+I pay special attention to code cleanliness, usability, and scalability</p>
+	<p><b>Frontend:</b> I develop modern and user-friendly interfaces using <b>Vue.js, JavaScript (ES6+), HTML5 and CSS3</b> and many other tools</p>
+	<p><b>Backend:</b> I create reliable <b>PHP/MySQL/PostgreSQL</b> APIs, implement complex business logic, and design scalable database structures</p>
-	<p>Beyond web-application development, I have a strong background in system administration and DevOps.
-I configure and maintain servers running Linux and Windows, manage networking, and automate routine tasks using Bash, PowerShell, and Python.
-I'm also experienced in setting up secure, optimized environments for development and production</p>
+	<p>In addition to basic development, I have good skills in DevOps and infrastructure management.
+I set up and maintain servers on Linux and Windows, automate tasks using Bash, PowerShell, and Python, and provide a stable and secure environment for both development and production</p>
-	<p>Additionally, I take a proactive approach to information security, regularly identifying system vulnerabilities and implementing preventive solutions to ensure stable and secure operations</p>
+	<p>Although information security is not my main focus, I consider it an integral part of reliable work and actively practice it</p>
-	<p>I’m passionate about writing clean, efficient code, continuously learning new technologies, and building systems that are both powerful and maintainable</p>
+  <p>I never stop learning and strive to offer solutions that are both technically sound and durable</p>
 	<blockquote>My main platform is <a href="https://codeberg.org/m-o-z-z-i-x">Codeberg<a/> and I use GitHub for public projects</blockquote>
   <details open>
 		<summary><b style="cursor:pointer">🛠️ Languages and Tools</b></summary>